USC-GEOL351/geol351-student-template-2026/README_students_GEOL351.md

 The new lab will appear in the `labs/` folder.

-Open labs by double-clicking the HTML files.
+Open labs by right clicking the HTML file of interest and seclecting "open in browser" (or similar depending on your operating system).

 ---